 Employees are expected to adhere to regular attendance and to be punctual.
 If you find it necessary to be absent or late, you are expected to arrange it in advance with the Administration to the extent possible.
 If it is not possible to arrange your absence or tardiness in advance, you must notify the Administration no later than one-half hour before the start of your workday or as soon as reasonably practicable, if you are absent or tardy in accordance with iLEAD's sick leave policy.
-Because voice mail messages may go unheard for significant periods of time, leaving a voice mail message is not a sufficient method of notifying your supervisor-you must personally contact your supervisor and obtain his or her permission.
+Because voice mail messages may go unheard for significant periods of time, leaving a voice mail message is not a sufficient method of notifying your supervisor-you must personally contact your supervisor in a timely manner.
+If you are required to leave work early, you must also personally contact your supervisor and obtain his or her permission.

 If you are a teacher and need a substitute for any absence other than those taken under iLEAD's sick leave policy, you are responsible for communicating with the designated contact for your specific site and submitting a request for the designee to arrange for a substitute.
 This request must be submitted in advance.
-If you are absent from work longer than one day, please communicate this with your supervisor or designated contact.
+If you are absent from work longer than one day please communicate this with your supervisor or designated contact.